raghavendrakuttala/DeepLearning.ai-Summary/2- Improving Deep Neural Networks/Readme.md

   - Best:
     - Training error: 0.5%
     - Test error: 1%
   - These Assumptions came from that human has 0% error.
-If the problem isn't like that you'll need to use human error as baseline.
+If the problem isn't like that you'll need to use human error as baseline -- if human error is 15 % then 2nd case is perfectly fine without having any bias.

 ### Basic Recipe for Machine Learning